 - We secured a 98% recovery for property developer Hammerson in TCC litigation arising from glazing failures caused by nickel sulphide inclusions at the former Stock Exchange building, 125 Old Broad Street.

-- Acting for an Asian shipyard in Thai arbitration against the owner in respect of a dispute arising under an EPIC construction contract for an offshore production platform and accommodation facilities.
+- Our team acted for an Asian shipyard in Thai arbitration against the owner in a dispute arising under an EPIC contract for an offshore production platform and accommodation facility.
 The issues included our client's claim for unpaid Variation Orders in excess of US$70m and the owner's claim for Liquidated Damages in excess of US$ 50m.

-- Acting for a FTSE-100 company in arbitration and litigation in relation to a claim for damages in respect of latent defects arising out of the construction of its flagship hotel.
+- The team represented a FTSE-100 company in arbitration and litigation in relation to a claim for damages in respect of latent defects arising out of the construction of its flagship hotel.
 The main issues included client instructions and design responsibility, liability of the specialist modular designer and costs of remedial works.

-- Acting for a major overseas football club against the contractor in an ICC arbitration and subsequent enforcement proceedings in two further jurisdictions concerning delay damages, grounds conditions, design and other issues.
+- Our team acted for a major overseas football club against the contractor in an ICC arbitration and subsequent enforcement proceedings in two further jurisdictions concerning delay damages, ground conditions, design and other issues.
 The amount in dispute was $18m.